microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/2_CSS_CSS3/position_practice.md

 ![Positioning Example](../images/positioning-03.gif)

-## **Static**
+## Static positioning

 Static positioning is the default.
-Any element that has position: static applied is in the normal document flow.
-The rules for where it sits and how it affects other boxes are defined by the **box model** (refer to the previous tab for the box model).
+For any element that has position, static is in the normal document flow.
+The location rules and its effect on other boxes are defined by the [**box model**](../box_model.md).

-A statically positioned element will ignore any values for the properties, top, right, bottom, and left as well as any z-index declarations.
-In order to use any of those properties, your element must have absolute, relative, or fixed positioning applied.
+A statically-positioned element will ignore any values for the properties (top, right, bottom, left) as well as any z-index declarations.
+To use those properties, your element must have absolute, relative, or fixed positioning applied.

-## **Absolute**
+## Absolute positioning

-Absolutely positioned elements are completely removed from the normal document flow.
-As far as the elements around them are concerned the absolutely positioned element doesn't exist. **It's as though the display property of the element was set to none.** If you want to maintain the space so other elements don't move to fill it you need to account for it in other ways.
+Absolutely-positioned elements are completely removed from the normal document flow.
+As far as the elements around them are concerned, the absolutely-positioned element doesn't exist. **It's as though the display property of the element was set to "none".** If you want to maintain the space so other elements can't fill it, you must account for it in other ways.

-You set the location of an absolutely positioned element through the top, right, bottom, and left properties.
-You'll usually define only two of these, either top or bottom, and either left or right.
+To maintain the space, you can set the location using the top, right, bottom, and left properties.
+You'll usually define only two of these--either top or bottom or left or right.
 By default, each will have a value of auto set.

 The key to understanding absolute positioning is understanding where the origin is.
 If the top is set to 20px, the question you should be asking is: 20px from where?

-**An absolutely positioned element is positioned relative to the first parent element that has a position other than static applied to it.
-If no parent element up the chain meets that condition the absolutely positioned element is positioned relative to the document window.**
+**An absolutely-positioned element is positioned relative to the first parent element that has a position other than static position applied to it.
+If no parent element meets that condition, the absolutely-positioned element is positioned relative to the document window.**

-Using absolute positioning on box-1:
+So, here's how you can use absolute positioning on box-1:

 ``` css
 #container{